Alexander Abramov-Mirov

-Alexander Abramov-Mirov (19 October 1895 – 25 November 1937) was a Soviet Comintern communications officer and intelligence agent.
-Believed by those in charge to be insufficiently distanced from Leon Trotsky, with whom he had worked closely in the past, he was condemned to death on 25 November 1937 and shot the next day.
+Alexander Abramov-Mirov (19 October 1895 – 26 November 1937) was a Soviet Comintern communications officer and intelligence agent.
+Believed by those in charge to be insufficiently distanced from Leon Trotsky, with whom he had worked closely in the past, he was shot to death on 26 November 1937, the day after he was convicted.
 His wife suffered the same fate on 8 February 1938.

 Names

 His first name is sometimes given as Jakob, possibly reflecting a career in espionage and the resulting necessity to use more than one name.

 Life

 Alexander Lasarevich Abramov was born in Šiauliai, an industrial and commercial city in Lithuania, which at that time of his birth had already been incorporated within the Russian Empire for approximately a century.
 His father was a Jewish merchant.
 He was educated in Germany.
 As a child he was strongly influenced by his elder brothers who were members of the Jewish Labour Union.
 However, it was a different left-wing movement that he himself joined in 1916, becoming a member of the Russian Social Democratic Labour Party and, within it, the Bolshevik faction.
 The next year he took part in the February Revolution and in the longer lasting October Revolution of 1917.

 In 1921 he took part in the Polish–Soviet War: at the direction of one of the Bolshevik leaders, Leon Trotsky, from 1920 Abramov was organising the Soviets' so-called "German brigade" on the western front.
 The next year he embarked on a diplomatic career, appointed Second Secretary at the Soviet embassy in Berlin, with responsibilities in the press department.
 The reality of his responsibilities, not entirely reflected in his official title, was his work as a key official of the Executive Committee of the Communist International (ECCI / ИККИ), the controlling authority of the Communist International (Comintern).
 He was in charge of the Berlin information hub of the International Liaison Department (Отдел международной связи / ОМС / OMS), which focused on collecting and collating foreign intelligence from across central Europe.
 He was responsible for the transfers and distribution of Comintern funds and instructions, as well as for the printing of documents.
 Including assistants and couriers, during his time in Berlin he controlled a staff of 25.

 It appears to have been in 1926 that he relocated and took over leadership of the OMS at its Moscow headquarters, in succession to Osip Piatnitsky (who nevertheless continued to play a leading role in the Intelligence department of the ECCI).
 Abramov remained in this post for nearly ten years, personally responsible for a wide range of "technical" espionage and communications tasks in the Comintern.
 Contemporaries later remembered him as a friendly, competent, and loyal comrade.